 Let me start off by stating that I think every organization that cares about protecting their data should be on Azure AD P2 as either an add-on subscription or part of a Microsoft 365 bundle.
 Especially if you’re a small business without a 24/7 support team.

-Azure AD is offered in three flavors:
+Azure AD has three SKUs:

 Threat Prevention with Azure AD: Enabling AAD Identity Protection